AI Trail Analysis

 Best times to hike⌄

-Early morning and late afternoon offer cooler temperatures, softer light for photos, and potentially fewer crowds.
-Spring and fall provide comfortable hiking weather and beautiful foliage, while mid-day on summer weekends can be hot and very crowded, especially in the historic Lower Town.
+Early mornings and late afternoons offer cooler temperatures and potentially fewer crowds, especially for photography.
+Spring and fall provide comfortable hiking weather and beautiful foliage, while summer can be hot and humid with larger crowds.

 Wildlife & plants⌄